brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Large Pages
 ======
-**NOTE: Large Pages requires admin privledges on Windows.
+**NOTE: Large Pages requires admin privileges on Windows.
 This is a security risk, and you should skip this section if you aren't comfortable with that.**

 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 Here are some great tutorials for enabling it: